deedeeh/mars_rover_kata/README.md

 ## Want to check it in action? 🤔

-1. Fork this repo to your Github and then clone the forked version locally to your machine.
+1. Clone this repo locally to your machine.

 2. You need to install the packages in package.json by running: